TheCrittaC/BigBen/README.md

 `.np set USERNAME`.
 A user can see what another user is playing by using the command `.np USERNAME`.

+Static modules are always running.
+They are not event-driven.

+The `fourchanmonitor.py` module monitors 4chan for updated threads that match a given regular expression.
+This is configurable via the `ThreadMonitor` file.
+When a new thread is found, it is sent to the given thread along with the first fifty characters of the original post.

 If you would like to see the bot in action and/or talk with me and the bot, you can join #BigBen on [Rizon](irc://irc.rizon.net).